rtimmerman/misc/2017confwriteup.md

 7. MSHUTDOWN (module shudwon)
 9. exit

+#### Tokenisation
-Step 5, where the php code is run can be shown in terms of the token's php will actually use to process the code:
+Step 5, where the php code is run can be shown in terms of the Tokens:

 This php code
 ```php